valancej/inspec-stigs/README.md

 - Deployment configuration (k8s yaml)
 - Runtime (container id)

+**Note**: Application configuration will likely occur in two places in the SDLC (SCM and deployment)

 | Check Number | Description | Type of check |
 |-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------|
 | V-92597      | Apache web server management includes the ability to control the number of users and user sessions that utilize an Apache web server.
 Limiting the number of allowed users and sessions per user is helpful in limiting risks related to several types of denial-of-service (DOS) attacks. | App config |